 The Programme Leader is supported by the Route Leader and can delegate some of the Programme Leader responsibilities for students specific to that route.
-This includes participation in marketing, recruitment and selection for the route, planning teaching timetables with Programme and Module Leaders, acting as or arranging for personal tutors for route students; planning and executing Induction and timetabling in conjunction with the Programme Leader, liaising with Module Leaders over proposed assessment/assignments and student guidelines and through the Programme Leader liaising with External Examiner before distribution to students, monitoring and evaluating the programme - ensuring student feedback takes place and data are collated for route specific students, monitoring route specific Practice Teachers to ensure all arrangements for student practice experience are in order.
+This includes participation in marketing, recruitment and selection for the route, planning teaching timetables with Programme and Module Leaders, acting as or arranging for personal tutors for route students; planning and executing Induction and timetabling in conjunction with the Programme Leader, liaising with Module Leaders over proposed assessment/assignments and student guidelines and through the Programme Leader liaising with External Examiner before distribution to students, monitoring and evaluating the programme - ensuring student feedback takes place and data are collated for route specific students, monitoring route specific students and ensuring student records are kept up to date, working with Route specific Practice Teachers to ensure all arrangements for student practice experience are in order.
 The Route Leader for Health Visiting is Janet Gargiulo.
 The Route Leader for School Nursing is Sarah Jowett.
 Sarah is a registered SCPHN practitioner and is recorded as a teacher on the NMC register.